 (A)-Tax returns for the 4 years immediately preceding (before) the year you file a Bankruptcy case.
-For example, if you file in 2010, you must provide copies of your filed Federal (U.S.) and State income tax returns for 2009, 2009, 2007, and 2006.
+For example, if you file in 2020, you must provide copies of your Federal (U.S.) income tax returns for 2016, 2017, 2018, and 2019.
 If you have not filed your returns, you need to file them, preferably before you file a bankruptcy case.
 If you do not file your returns, your Bankruptcy case will be dismissed (thrown out by the court).

 (B) Pay stubs or proof of income for the six-month time period immediately preceding the month you file your case.
 For example, if you file your case on January 15th, you need to provide copies of your pay stubs or printouts from your payroll department from July, through December of the previous year.
 I request that my clients provide pay stubs for the month before that so that I can calculate your average pay based on the year-to-date figures on your check stub.

 Why do I need to provide all of this information, and where does it go?